segmentstream-com/segmentstream-com.github.io/_docs/datasources/google-sheets.md

 ## Importing cost data

-Importing cost data requires a predefined format of your Google Sheet file.
+Importing cost data requires a predefined format of the Google Sheet file.
 Please [follow this guide](/guides/google-sheets-cost-data-import) for more detail.